 Can I drop the charges?

-No. The State, not you, brings charges against the defendant.
-The Phoenix Prosecutor's Office has a no drop policy on Domestic Violence cases.
-However, if you would like to discuss the charging and/or sentencing of the defendant, call 602-262-6461 and ask to speak with a prosecutor.
+No. Since domestic violence is a crime, the State brings the charges, not you, and so we also decide whether a case proceeds or is later dismissed.
+The Phoenix Prosecutor's Office has a very strict policy on Domestic Violence cases but we are always willing to listen to your position, so if you would like to discuss the charging and/or sentencing of the defendant, call 602-262-6461 and ask to speak with a prosecutor.

-The suspect was booked into jail on a Domestic Violence offense.
+The defendant was booked into jail for a Domestic Violence offense.
 Now what happens?

 As the victim, you have the right to be present and heard about the release conditions.
-If you want to be heard by the judge on whether the defendant should be released or not, you must contact the Victim Services Unit immediately at 602-261-8192 or contact the Jail at 602-876-8276 after 5 p.m. or on the weekend.
+If you want to be heard by the judge on whether the defendant should be released or not, or any conditions you want to be imposed, you must contact the Victim Services Unit immediately at 602-261-8192 or, if it is after 5pm or on the weekend, contact the Jail directly at 602-876-8276.

 If you would like to be notified if the defendant is released, call the Jail's Victim Notification Line at 602-876-8276; to find out the defendant's status, bond amount, or jail facility information, call 602-876-0322.